 Spinal decompression therapy is performed on a specially designed table.
 Your specialized body position, position of harness and the gentle angle of the table allows for accurate and focused treatment to the effected disc(s).

-This table is programmed to facilitate a gentle stretching force to spinal vertebrate.
+This table is programmed to facilitate a gentle stretching force to spinal vertebrae.

 Does spinal decompression provide permanent relief?